Type IV secretion system: Function

 The type IV secretion system is a protein complex found in prokaryotes used to transport DNA, proteins, or effector molecules from the cytoplasm to the extracellular space beyond the cell.
 The type IV secretion system is related to prokaryotic conjugation machinery.
 Type IV secretion systems are a highly versatile group, present in Gram positive bacteria, Gram negative bacteria, and archaea.
 They usually involve a single step which utilizes a pilus, though exceptions exist.

 Type IV secretion systems are highly diverse, with a variety of functions and types due to different evolutionary paths.
 Primarily, type IV secretion systems are grouped based on structural and genetic similarity and are only distantly related to each other.
 Type IVA systems are similar to the VirB/D4 system of Agrobacterium tumefaciens.
 Type IVB systems are similar to the Dot/Icm systems found in intracellular pathogens such as Legionella pneumophila.
 The “other” type systems resemble neither IVA or IVB.
 Types are genetically distinct and use separate sets of proteins, however, proteins between the sets have strong homologies to each other, which leads them to function similarly.

-Type IV secretion systems are also classified by function into three main types.
-Conjugative systems: used for DNA transfer via cell to cell contact (a process called conjugation); DNA release and uptake systems: used to exchange DNA with the extracellular environment (a process called transformation); and effector systems: used to transfer proteins to target cells.
+Type IV secretion systems are also classified by function into three main types: conjugative systems, used for DNA transfer via cell to cell contact (a process called conjugation); DNA release and uptake systems, used to exchange DNA with the extracellular environment (a process called transformation) and effector systems, which are used to transfer proteins to target cells.
 Conjugative as well as DNA release and uptake systems play an important role in horizontal gene transfer, which allows prokaryotes to adapt to their environment, such as, developing antibiotic resistance.
 Effector systems allow for the interaction between microbes and larger organisms.
 The effector systems are used as a toxin delivery method by many human pathogens such as, Helicobacter pylori (stomach ulcers), whooping cough, and Legionnaires' disease.

 Structure

 Currently, only the structure of type IVA secretion systems, which occur in gram-negative bacteria, is well described.
 It is composed of 12 protein subunits, VirB1 - VirB11 and VirD4, analogies of which exist in all type IVA systems.
-The Type IV secretion system’s components can be separated into 3 groups: the translocation channel scaffold, the ATPases, and the pilus.
+The Type IV secretion system’s components can be separated into three groups: the translocation channel scaffold, the ATPases, and the pilus.